|

 More usefully

-in this author's judgement Allen's work shows that configuration
+in this author's judgment Allen's work shows that configuration

 energy, CE, correlates with electronegativity.